Europe is amazing but expensive! That’s why we share the best CHEAP European destinations to help you plan, save & explore.

 A fascinating, friendly city, regenerating Mostar is an ideal budget destination.

 Sinead from Map Made Memories

-Slovenia is one of the nicest and most budget-friendly destinations to visit in Europe, offering a wide range of attractions and activities that are bound to keep visitors entertained for weeks at the end.
+Slovenia is one of the nicest and most budget-friendly destinations to visit in Europe, offering a wide range of attractions and activities that are bound to keep visitors entertained for weeks on end.
 Among the most famous places to visit in Slovenia, there is the gorgeous, fairytale capital Ljubljana, which is an absolute must with the beautiful city centre, the castle and the many city parks.
-Another popular destination is Lake Bled: here, there is a beautiful castle that provides gorgeous views of the lake, and a cruise of the lake takes to a small island in it!
+Another popular destination is Lake Bled: here, there is a beautiful castle that provides gorgeous views of the lake, and a cruise of the lake takes you to a small island in it!

 Getting off the beaten path, Bela Krajina (on the border with Croatia) is a real gem, packed with small yet unique archaeological sites; tiny yet charming villages; forests with fantastic hiking trails and many hidden spots that provide incredible photo locations.